 Examples of emergencies include:

 - Medical emergencies

-- Chemical spills that present an immediate hazard to people and/or the environment.
-For example:
+- Chemical Spills that present an immediate hazard to human health and/or the environment; for example:

 - Large water events